usnistgov/SFA/source/README.md

 ## Run the User-built version

 You must first install and run the NIST version of the SFA before running your own version.
-SFA depends on two software packages (IFCsvr, stp2x3d) that are included with the Download version.
-Some features are not available in the
-User-built version including tooltips, unzipping compressed STEP files, and those related to the NIST CAD models.
+SFA depends on two software packages (IFCsvr, stp2x3d) that are included with the NIST version.
+Some features are not available in the User-built version including tooltips, unzipping compressed STEP files, and those related to the NIST CAD models.

 Go to the Release directory.
 Download SFA-5.nn.zip and extract STEP-File-Analyzer.exe.
-Run it and process a STEP file to install other software.
+Run it and process a STEP file to install the other software.
 Now you can run your own version of SFA.

 ## Tcl files

-Each Tcl file contains multiple procedures.
+SFA is written in [Tcl](https://wiki.tcl-lang.org/) with some of the Tcl code based on [CAWT](https://www.tcl3d.org/cawt/).

 - sfa.tcl - main program
 - sfa-cl.tcl - main program for command-line version